isa-ulisboa/msc-gis/exercises/msc-gis-ex05_zoning.md

 ## Expected result

-The followign areas highlighted in blue were identified as fullfilling all requirements.
+The following areas highlighted in blue were identified as fulfilling all requirements.
 The highlighted area has the highest area / perimeter ratio.
 ![result](./images/ex05_img02.jpg)